-- 5. Explain the following about nutrition: - a.
-The importance of good nutrition - b.
-What good nutrition means to you - c.
-How good nutrition is related to the other components of personal fitness - d.
-The three components of a sound weight (fat) control program - 6.
-Before doing requirements 7 and 8, complete the aerobic fitness, flexibility, muscular strength, and body composition tests as described in the Personal Fitness merit badge pamphlet.
-Record your results and identify those areas where you feel you need to improve. - 7.
+- 6. Before doing requirements 7 and 8, do the following: - a.
+Complete the aerobic fitness, flexibility, and muscular strength tests as described in the Personal Fitness merit badge pamphlet.
+Record your results and identify those areas where you feel you need to improve. - b.
+Keep track of what you eat and drink for three days.
+Identify three healthy eating goals you want to work on. - 7.
 Outline a comprehensive 12-week physical fitness program using the results of your fitness tests.
 Be sure your program incorporates the endurance, intensity, and warm-up guidelines discussed in the Personal Fitness merit badge pamphlet.
 Before beginning your exercises, have the program approved by your counselor and parents. - 8.
 Complete the physical fitness program you outlined in requirement 7.
 Keep a log of your fitness program activity (how long you exercised; how far you ran, swam, or biked; how many exercise repetitions you completed; your exercise heart rate; etc.).
-Repeat the aerobic fitness, muscular strength, and flexibility tests every two weeks and record your results.
-After the 12th week, repeat the three tests, record your results, and show improvement in each one.
-For the body composition test, compare and analyze your preprogram and post program body composition measurements.
+Keep a log of your weekly healthy eating goals.
+Repeat the aerobic fitness, muscular strength, and flexibility tests every four weeks and record your results.
+After the 12th week, repeat all of the required activities in each of the three test categories, record your results, and show improvement in each one.
+Discuss how well you met your healthy eating goals over these 12 weeks.
 Discuss the meaning and benefit of your experience, and describe your long-term plans regarding your personal fitness. - 9.
 Find out about three career opportunities in personal fitness.
 Pick one and find out the education, training, and experience required for this profession.
 Discuss what you learned with your counselor, and explain why this profession might interest you.

-Personal Management (2019 update)
+Personal Management